vivaria/edisonrul.ing/README.md

     *   If the target changes control before this effect resolves, it is not equipped to "Relinquished".
     *   This effect cannot target "Blindly Loyal Goblin", etc...
     *   The equipped (face-down) monster is treated as an Equip Spell Card, until it leaves the field.
-    *   The equipped target occupies a Spell / Trap Card Zone on "Relinquished's" owner's side of the field.
+    *   The equipped target occupies a Spell / Trap Card Zone on "Relinquished"'s owner's side of the field.
     *   Equipped Token monsters have 0 ATK / 0 DEF \[[REF](https://www.pojo.biz/board/showthread.php?t=173743)\], and are destroyed by "Token Thanksgiving".
     *   If "Plaguespreader Zombie" Special Summoned by its own effect becomes equipped while face-up, it will be removed from play when it leaves the field from the Spell / Trap Card Zone.
     *   If "Relinquished" equips itself with a Union Monster, it gains none of the Union Monster's bonuses.